Climate change in South Africa: Mitigation

 The South African government has committed to a peak of CO_{2} emissions between 2020 and 2025.
 South Africa has agreed to working with other signatories of the Paris Agreement to keep temperature increases below 2 °C. However, independent observers have called the current actions by the government insufficient.
 In part, this failure to act is related to the government ownership of Eskom, which is responsible for much of the coal operation in the country.
 Similarly, the economy is one of the most energy-intensive in the world although it has not been setting mitigation targets for industry.
 Catalysing finance and investment to transition to a low-carbon economy and society is a major challenge for South Africa.

 Like all countries which are party to the Paris Agreement South Africa will report its greenhouse gas inventory to the UNFCCC at least biennially from 2024 at the latest.

 The European Investment Bank Global and the Development Bank of Southern Africa have agreed to a €200 million loan to support a new targeted financing initiative aimed at unlocking €400 million for private sector renewable energy investment in South Africa.

+In 2007, Conservation International–South Africa (which later became Conservation South Africa) helped establish the Climate Action Partnership, a multi-organisation programme focused on climate-change adaptation and mitigation.